ashiqurrahman997/Dictionary/README.md

 # Dictionary
-A Dictionary with quize facilities
+A Dictionary with quize facilities in Andriod